UCLProgrammingHub/web/involved/index.md

 In addition, we will be organising a series of events in UCL to bring the research programming community together.

-One such thread will be the "Research Programming Technical Socials":
+One such thread will be the "Research Programming Technical Socials", which haven't started yet, but which will take the following format:

 > Are you a UCL student or staff member who writes or uses software for research?
 > Would you like to?
 Is using or making software part of your scientific or scholarly life?
+>

-> Please join us for the 2015 UCL Research Computing Technical Socials.
+> Please join us for the UCL Research Programming Technical Socials.
+>
 > In these informal events, you can learn about useful tools and techniques which will help with your research
 > while meeting other students and staff who use computers for science.
+>
 > These will be held regularly, 1630-1745, with a format as follows:
+>
 > * 1630-1640: Initial mingling and settling in.
 Refreshments.
 > * 1640-1710: Short talk on a tool, program, environment, language or technique of general interest to programming researchers.
 > * 1710-1715: Break.
 Further refreshments.